phillip-haydon/philliphaydon.com/_posts/2012-01-18-ravendb-searching-across-multiple-properties.md

 <img src="/images/ravendb-searching-3.png" />

-Oh, we didn't get the desired result… This is because the search is only doing a search on an exact match.
+Oh, we didn't get the desired result...
+This is because the search is only doing a search on an exact match.
 Since the search value is an exact match of the tag, the result is returned.

 So to fix this we need to make the index analysed.
 Adding to the index: